 - Basic Sewing Machine (Note: I’ll be using this serger for this tutorial but you can use a standard sewing machine with a zig-zag stitch as well.

 Now we get to actually put your project together and learn how to sew a scarf!
 Start by taking your fabric (1/2 yard) and folding it in half hot dog style with the plush (pretty) sides together.
 Pin your fabric into place along the long edge.

 Now, sew the entire length of the velvet to create a long tube.
 I used a serger, but you can also use a standard straight stitch on a basic sewing machine.

 Flip it inside out and fold it in half again.
 It should look something that looks like this:

 Believe it or not, you are almost done.
 Now we just need to attach the two ends together to create a full circle, thus making it an “infinity” scarf.
 To do this, pin the two ends together making sure to have the pretty side of the fabric facing the other pretty side.

 Head back over to your sewing machine and begin.
 When you get close to making a full circle, stop and detach from the machine.
 You will finish the tiny hole on one side by hand.

-Your scarf should look nearly complete but have one small hole in the base like pictured.
+Your loop scarf should look nearly complete but have one small hole in the base like pictured.
 I use a hand-sewing needle now to close up the hole, and you are done.

 Easy enough right?